Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

-A factor $2mp^{-2}$, where $m$ and $p$ are the electron mass and momentum (which, just like $E$, degrades negligibly with the increase of $l$), has been introduced in Eqs. (\ref{kappa-def}), (\ref{double-Fourier}) for further convenience, in order to render $s$ dimensionless and commensurable with $b^2$.
-Granted that neither $d\sigma_{el}$ nor $d\sigma_{in}$ depend on the $\bm\chi$ azimuth, the latter integrates over, yielding the zero-order Bessel function of the product of $b=|\bm b|$ and $\chi=|\bm \chi|$:
+A factor $2mp^{-2}$ at $s\epsilon$ in the exponent, where $m$ and $p$ are the electron mass and momentum (which also degrades negligibly with the increase of $l$), has been introduced in Eqs. (\ref{kappa-def}), (\ref{double-Fourier}) for further convenience, in order to render $s$ dimensionless and commensurable with $b^2$.
+Granted that neither $d\sigma_{el}$ nor $d\sigma_{in}$ depend on the $\bm\chi$ azimuth, the azimuthal integration yields zero-order Bessel function of the product of $b=|\bm b|$ and $\chi=|\bm \chi|$:

-At the present, most general level, the 2-variable dependence $d\sigma_{in}(\chi,\Delta\epsilon)$ takes account of all the effects, which can give rise to an angle-energy loss correlation.
-Which of them survives under conditions of multiple scattering is to be determined next.
+The generic 2-variable dependence $d\sigma_{in}(\chi,\Delta\epsilon)$ takes account of all the effects, which can give rise to an angle-energy loss correlation.
+Which of them survives under conditions of multiple scattering will be seen next.

 \paragraph{Multiple-scattering approximation}